CrossOps-Enterprise/devops-dashboard/README.md

 ### 1. **Jupiter**

-- Responsible for orchestration and deployment in the production environment.
+- Orchestrates and deploys resources in the production environment.
-- Manages resources like S3 storage and Spring Boot applications.
+- Utilizes AMI for deployment and manages resources like S3 storage and Spring Boot applications.
+- Uses openTofu scripts to provision resources in the client's environment.
+- Communicates with Agora and Callisto via KrakenD or directly.

 ### 2. **Demeter**

-- Handles intelligent orchestration in customer environments.
+- Manages orchestration in customer environments.
-- Provides services like S3 storage management and DevOps integration.
+- Provides services such as S3 storage management and DevOps integration.
+- Deploys applications to the client's cloud environment.

 ### 3. **KrakenD API Gateway**

-- Serves as the central gateway for all API requests.
+- Acts as the central gateway for all API requests.
 - Ensures secure and efficient communication between services.
+- Facilitates interaction between Demeter API and external components.

 ## Architecture Diagram Representation

-The dashboard diagrams showcase:
+The dashboard showcases:

 - Connections between **Jupiter** (production orchestration) and **Demeter** (customer environment orchestration).
 - Interaction between **Demeter API** and external components through the **KrakenD API Gateway**.